-Please note: All temporary closures and detours will be posted and notice provided in advance.
-Drivers, bicyclists and pedestrians should watch for detour signs and flaggers and proceed through construction zones with caution.
-Sixth Street will remain closed on weekends for the Farmers Market per the Market's existing street-use permit.
+Please note: Sixth Street will remain closed on weekends for the Farmers Market per the Market's existing street-use permit.

 The Vancouver Waterfront Access Project will restore the historic direct connection of the community to the Columbia River waterfront and open the way for future waterfront redevelopment of a former industrial site, expected to energize an estimated $1.3 billion in new private investment in the community.
 In addition to removing barriers between the community and the river, this work will improve the efficiency and safety of vital rail traffic in Vancouver.
 The project is taking place in two phases: a Railway Phase and a Roadway Phase.
 Including Burlington Northern Santa Fe (BNSF) Railway's portion, this is a $44 million effort that includes design, rights-of-way acquisition and construction.

-Construction of the Roadway Phase began in April 2013 and is anticipated for substantial completion by the end of 2013.
+Construction of the Roadway Phase began in April 2013 and is anticipated for substantial completion in the first quarter of 2014.
 Nutter Construction is the lowest responsive bidder and the contractor for this City of Vancouver phase of the project, which includes:

 Drawing on stakeholder input, several design principles and recommendations helped shape the nature of the Grant Street and Esther Street underpasses.
 These include: